“This is the minimalism book everyone’s been waiting for.”

 About the Book

 Minimalism: Live a Meaningful Life is our finest, most important creation to date.
-It’s also the best thing we’ve ever written about Minimalism and will likely serve as the cornerstone to our work for years to come.
+It will likely serve as the cornerstone to our work for years to come.
 It took us a year to write this book—a year of creating the best material possible and finding ways to relate it back to our lives so you would have practical ways to relate the subject matter to your life.

 Chapter Themes & Book Summary

 Do you jump out of bed every morning excited about the day in front of you?
 Do you live a life defined by deep meaning, endless passion, excellent health, empowering relationships, and constant growth?

 Ultimately, the 8 chapters and 98 sections inside this book are meant to help you take small actions each day that will radically improve your life over a short period of time.

 This book’s foreword and first chapter go into vast detail on our personal backgrounds, our troubled pasts, our depression, and how we made changes that transformed our lives over two years.
 These chapters discuss why didn’t feel fulfilled by our careers and why we turned to our society’s idea of a meaningful life: we bought stuff, we spent too much money, and we lived paycheck to paycheck trying to purchase happiness in every trip to the shopping mall or luxurious vacation we could find.
 Instead of finding our passion, instead of searching for our mission, we pacified ourselves with ephemeral indulgences, inducing a crack-cocaine high that didn’t last far past the checkout line.

 The subsequent chapters move on the the five dimensions that comprise a meaningful life: